RajarshiCode/cpp-basics-and-STL-for-CP/README.md

 <!-- ![App Screenshot](/pic1.png) -->

 Here in this repo, you will find CPP basics and STL codes for beginners.
-This repo will help the beginner(like me😁) to kick start there CP journey.
+This repo will help the beginner(like me😁) to kick start their CP journey.

 If like this repo, then make sure you give a star and fork it.